nickyiliwang0000/h/stuff-you-need-to-know/bulletin-boards/bootcamp-2-bulletin-board.md

 # This is Spring 2's bulletin board!

-## Here is where we will post the weekly schedule, review topics for texts, and anything else we need you to know
+## Here is where we will post the weekly schedule, and anything else we need you to know

 <!-- ### Daily Schedule